We promote & support planning for long term care

 Council's Statement of Purpose

-(2) To provide materials to educate the public on how to plan for long term care.
+(1) To promote a public awareness of the need for long term care planning and to provide resources to educate the public on how to plan for long term care.

 Services of the National Care Planning Council